-- Identifying and assessing principal risks and uncertainties to which it is exposed; - Implementing the most appropriate actions to mitigate and control those risks to an acceptable level; - Providing adequate resources to minimise, offset or transfer the effects of any loss that may occur while managing acceptable risk/ benefit relationships; - Monitoring the effectiveness of the systems of risk management and internal control; and - Reporting periodically to its board of directors and GARM/GANRA on the principal risks and uncertainties.
+- Identifying and assessing principal risks and uncertainties to which it is exposed; - Implementing the most appropriate actions to mitigate and control those risks to an acceptable level; - Providing adequate resources to minimise, offset or transfer the effects of any loss that may occur while managing acceptable risk/benefit relationships; - Monitoring the effectiveness of the systems of risk management and internal control; and

+Reporting periodically to its board of directors, audit committees and GARM/ GANRA on the principal risks and uncertainties.

-Information and guidelines for reporting principal risks and risks and uncertainties are regularly communicated to the business units.
-Risk management initiatives, such as training and sharing sessions are undertaken by the Group.
-Furthermore, Jardine Matheson has an interactive platform where employees across the Jardine Matheson group are able to share the latest trends in risk management to support an effective risk culture.
+Information and guidelines for reporting principal risks and uncertainties are regularly communicated to the business units.
+Risk management initiatives, such as training and sharing sessions are undertaken by the Group to raise employees' risk awareness and embrace the Group's risk culture.
+Furthermore, Jardines has an interactive platform where employees across the Jardine Matheson Group are able to share the latest trends in risk management to support an effective risk culture.

-Risk identification, evaluation, review and reporting form part of management responsibility.
-Based on the Group's risk evaluation, management is expected to implement risk management measures (as described in its risk management framework) to address the identified risk.
+Risk identification, evaluation, review and reporting form part of executive management's responsibility.
+Based on the Group's risk evaluation, management is expected to implement risk management measures (as described in its risk management framework) to address the identified risks.
 Executives' remunerations are tied to measures that reflect the successful execution of business strategies including risk management.
 Line managers are expected to execute controls that reflect risk management while executing their day-to-day tasks.
-Their remuneration is tied to measures that reflect the successful execution of operations while keeping risk in mind via the execution of controls.
+Their remuneration is tied to measures that reflect the successful execution of operations while keeping risk in mind through the execution of controls.